LuisHenriqueCarmanhan/python-beginner-projects/README.md

 - `temperature_converter.py` → Converts Celsius to Fahrenheit
 - `multiplication_table.py` → Generates a multiplication table
 - `even_or_odd.py` → Checks whether a number is even or odd
-- `student_order.py` → Randomly shuffles a list of students using Python’s standard `random` library
+- `student_order.py` → Randomly shuffles a list of students using Python’s standard random library
+- `text_analyzer.py` → Analyzes a full name, displaying it in uppercase/lowercase and counting total letters.
+- `digit_separator.py` → Separates a number into its mathematical components (units, tens, etc.) using string indexing.
+- `name_parser.py` → Uses string splitting to extract and display the first and last name of a user.

 ---